regupathy/SnakeLatterGame/README.md

 Three player will play this game

-Latter and Snake place points are picked by randomly
+Latter and Snake place holders are picked by randomly
   ```
 =====================================================
             Latter on Board